-David Clemmer is the newly appointed Director of Bands and Assistant Professor of Music at Eastern Kentucky University.
-In this capacity, Dr. Clemmer will conduct the EKU Wind Ensemble, oversee graduate wind studies, and coordinate the athletic bands program.
+David Clemmer is the Director of Bands and Assistant Professor of Music at Eastern Kentucky University.
+In this capacity, Dr. Clemmer conducts the EKU Wind Ensemble, oversees graduate wind studies, and coordinates the athletic bands program.

 Prior to his appointment at EKU, Dr. Clemmer served in residence at the Conservatory of Music and Dance at the University of Missouri–Kansas City, completing the Doctor of Musical Arts degree under the tutelage of Professor Steven D. Davis.
 As a wind conductor at the conservatory, Clemmer conducted the Conservatory Wind Symphony, the Wind Ensemble, and the Graduate Chamber Players, taught undergraduate conducting, and coordinated ensemble performances at the Midwest Band and Orchestra Clinic as well as the national conference for the College Band Director’s National Association.
 As an advocate for new music, Dr. Clemmer worked in collaboration with world-renown composers, including John Corigliano, Zhou Long, Jim Mobberley, and Paul Rudy.